 I have a large food processor and a mini food processor, and I have literally had these same devices for 10 years.
 They last!
 I have to 11 cup CuisineArt for big jobs and the Cuisinart Mini for mincing small veggies like onion for meatballs, burgers and meat loaf.
 I also use the mini to crumble oats or almonds to make bread crumbs.

-I am new to the Instapot Game, but it is a game changer in time management in the kitchen!
+The Instapot is a game changer in time management in the kitchen!
 I recommend the 6 quart size.
 Not too big and not too small for most family recipes.
 I can cook Crock Pot Chicken in 20 minutes, versus 2-3 hours in the traditional crock pot!

 A hand blender is not a necessity and not something I use everyday, BUT it sure does come in handy when you need to blend soups right in the pot, or Instapot :).
 I have this one!